15 Best SOPs for Your Small Business (Created with Google Sheets)

 This SOP will detail how data is backed up regularly and how to recover it in case of any loss.
 If you're a blogger, your hosting company may actually back up your information for you, but you'll need to check into that.

 Even if your hosting company does back up your site, you will need to document when are the backups done.
 Where are they saved?
 How long are they saved for?
+And how to recover your site from a backup.

 It's great to know that your stuff is being backed up, but you need to know how to find it if needed.
+And while you might not need this SOP often, using it just once, will pay for itself in prevented frustration.

 14. Affiliate Marketing Process (if applicable)